brendanmurty/upcomingtasks/readme.md

 As I'm self-taught, engaging with the [community](https://twitter.com/brendanmurty/lists/web-design/members), [listening to inspirational people](http://boagworld.com/show) and [reading about new techniques](https://signalvnoise.com/programming) helped me turn my passion in to my career.

 I hope an aspiring web developer can learn something new from what I've done here and start their own career.
 Hopefully I can give back to the community that has taught me so much over the last few years.

+## License

+You can view the [License](https://github.com/brendanmurty/upcomingtasks/blob/master/license.md) file for rights and limitations when using the code here in your own projects.

+The license is based on the [CSS-Tricks License](https://css-tricks.com/license/) which was created by [Chris Coyier](https://github.com/chriscoyier/).

 ## Installation